Here is the founder’s story about CrawlQ

 - We launched the beta in Web Summit at Lisbon in November 2019 with the help of my friend DV Singh

 It was terrifying but momentous.
 I was elated but nervous also.
 I made a big and conscious choice to start this.
 I couldn’t sleep the night we launched the product.
 I still remember the long queues at the Exhibition.
 Founders to Marketers were interested to see the product demo and how their website performs against their competitors.

 Ah…it was great but while working on the CrawlQ, soon I realized that I am falling into the typical trap of not talking to real customers before developing CrawlQ.
 So I was dedicated and committed to solve it and fix it and not repeat the same mistake that I hear too often.

 Soon, I started building funnels, joined top-coachings programs in the field of copywriting and content development from Tai Lopez to Dan Martel and Nick Kozmin.
 In a short period, I learned so much in the last two years.

 Again, financially it was hard to sustain.
-So I had to sell my house a second time.
+So I had to sell my house the second time.

-When the COVID situation started this year, it was looking harder and running out of cash.
+When the COVID situation started this year, it was harder and I was running out of cash.
 But soon, I started to work with a few early adopters, which paved the way for further development of CrawlQ.

 Since then, I just kept working hard.
 So that’s a quick background story on me.
 I think that sums it up.